Are all solar panels made in China?

 There has been a common perception that the quality of panel and inverter products manufactured in China is lower than those manufactured in more developed countries such as the USA, Europe, Japan and South Korea.

-An indicator from the IEA study on R&D in the solar industry by country shows that China is responsible for approx. 25% of global solar Research and development (R&D) expenditure while manufacturing a significantly higher global supply.
+An indicator from the IEA study on R&D in the solar industry by country shows that China is responsible for approx. 25% of global solar Research and development (R&D) expenditure while manufacturing a significantly higher global supply chain.

 This would suggest that Chinese solar manufacturers are less focused on technological innovation and more focused on mass production.